EV/EBITDA Sector Discount on UK Stocks: Consistent, Not Spectacular

 2017 and the Recovery

 After the Brexit vote in June 2016 and the ensuing sterling depreciation, UK equities staged a significant recovery.
-The portfolio gained +35.4% in 2017 (+13.8% excess).
+The portfolio gained +35.4% in 2017 (+28.8% excess vs FTSE 100).
 Companies with high international revenues benefited from the weak pound, and the sector-relative discount signal identified the specific names within those sectors trading at the steepest discounts.

 Limitations